xiv3r/binaryninja-api/docs/guide/index.md

 "Save As" Will prompt to save the analysis database or just the file contents.

-    - If you choose to save the analysis database, it behaves similarly to "Save" above, except for the cases that save without prompt.
-In those cases, you will _always_ be prompted for a filename.
+    - If you choose to save an analysis database, you will be prompted for a file name, and a new database containing only a single new snapshot will be created.
-    - If you choose to save the file contents only, you will be prompted for a filename to which to save the current contents of the binary view, including any modifications.
+    - If you choose to save the file contents only, you will be prompted for a file name to which to save the current contents of the binary view, including any modifications.

 ### 3. Save All